 U.S. Citizenship and Immigration services generally referred to as USCIS, administers the immigration process in conjunction with other federal agencies.
 USCIS works closely with the State Department in issuing visas and with the U.S. Department of Labor on employment-related visas.

-ICE and CBP Handle Enforcement
+How does the ICE and CBP Handle Enforcement?